golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 - `amount`: How many they can mint in whitelist period.

+- `price`: The discounted price they can mint H.A.L.NFT with.

 #### 3.3.1 Parameter

 - _admin_verification_key_hash_: This is wallet's public key hash.
 This is `Admin`'s wallet and is used to update `MPF` `root_hash` without actual minting H.A.L.
 NFTs.